Skip to content

 Canva Design DAFplKo7tZM

-The pandemic caused a shift in spending priorities for Canadians and the rise in the cost of living is further influencing consumers’ buying decisions.
-With financial uncertainties and the fear of a potential recession, many Canadians have become more mindful of their spending habits.
+The pandemic led to a change in spending priorities for Canadians, and the rising cost of living continues to shape their purchasing decisions.
+Amid financial uncertainties, many Canadians have become more cautious with their spending.

 Household average weekly grocery spend